TerrorJacktyl/jinx-it-project/artifacts/git_guide.md

   * Branches should be titled `name-current_feature`
   * Ensure that the branch for successfully merged features is deleted quickly
   * Ensure at least one other person reviews a pull request before merging
+      * If your review depends on a specific member, you are responsible for `@tagging` them in the merge thread.